kubevirt/community/design-proposals/sriov-interfaces-mapping.md

 1. virt-controller adds an annotation to the VMI.
 2. During migration, there is a need to choose the right pod data to be processed (source or target).

-## 2. virt-controller exposes network-to-pci mapping through two VMI annotations
+## 2. virt-controller exposes network-to-pci mapping through two VMI annotations <a id="alternative-option-2"></a>
-Following option 1 con (2), this solution mitigates it as follows:
+Following [option 1](#alternative-option-1) con (2), this solution mitigates it as follows:
-In order to ensure that the correct mapping information is passed down to virt-launcher, it is necessary to record each of the VMI virt-launcher pods networks-status annotation.
+In order to ensure that the correct mapping information is passed down to virt-launcher, it is necessary to record each of the VMI virt-launcher pods `networks-status` annotation.

 1. virt-controller processes all VMI (virt-launcher) pods and for each, creates a VMI annotation that has the network-to-pci mapping.<br/>During migration, a VMI has two pods (source and target).<br/>   The pod identifier is embedded into the annotation key (e.g: pod name, UID, etc..).
    #### Example
     ```yaml
     kind: VirtualMachineInstance
     ...